Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin/README.md

-#How to use it
+# How to use it

-After installing the plugin, you can find it in the 3D view on the right under the *Misc* tab
+After installing the plugin, you can find it in the 3D view on the right under the *Misc* tab.

 Click on *Add Camera* to create the objects needed to create a camera:

-- The Cone corresponds to the position of Mario or the focused object
+- The cone corresponds to the position of Mario or the focused object
 - The sphere is responsible for the rotation and the offsets
 - The camera itself is only responsible for the zoom and the FoV (Field of View)